weihan1/transientangelo/README.md

 │   ├── hotdog
 │   └── lego
 ```
+Side note: when you are running the training script for the captured dataset, you will need the camera intrinsics called `intrinsics.npy`, which are located in the Dropbox.
+In the config, you need to set `config.datatset.intrinsics` to the path where you install the intrinsics.

 ## 👨‍🍳 Usage

 ### Memory Usage
 All experiments are ran on a single RTXA6000 GPU with 48GB of memory.
 There are a couple ways to reduce the memory usage to fit on smaller GPUs.
-For instance, you can reduce the size of the model (i.e. reducing `model.geometry.xyz_encoding_config.log2_hashmap_size`).
-Furthermore, you can also skip evaluation by setting `trainer.val_check_interval` to a value larger than `trainer.max_steps`.
+For instance, you can reduce the size of the model (i.e. reducing `config.model.geometry.xyz_encoding_config.log2_hashmap_size`).
+Furthermore, you can also skip evaluation by setting `config.trainer.val_check_interval` to a value larger than `config.trainer.max_steps`.

 ### Training